Aurelio Caggiano, Naples, Italy

 - GF in an open oval forming the first letter of Christie

 George Fyffe Christie was a freelance commercial artist who drew humorous postcards, not least for William Lyon in the undivided back era.
 He had a long career during which he also wrote and illustrated children’s books.
 He was living in the English town of Bushey, Hertfordshire when met and married an English girl, Ethel and, in 1918, when their son, later the figurative artist and mural painter Fyffe Christie, was born.
 Around 1930 Ethel died and the family moved back to Glasgow’s Pollokshields district.
 Christie had some commercial success with his creation of the cartoon strip Scottikin O’ the Bulletin in the popular Glasgow newspaper The Bulletin but he struggled financially through the years of the recession and discouraged his son’s artistic ambition23.
 He later worked for the American-style comics published in Scotland by Cartoon Art Productions, including Razzle-Dazzle (1946-47) and G-Boy Comics (1947)24.
 Whether he is the Captain G.F.Christie of whom the Imperial War Museum have a WWI army portrait25, must be an imponderable at this stage but the period fits.
+There is another of his cartoons in the page about Wm Ritchie.

 - S. Civiletti signature in corner of painting with C extending under the rest of the surname.